 Hey everyone, today I’m going to be talking about whether or not personal trainers should recommend at-home workout programs to their clients.

-Sometimes as a personal trainer it can be difficult with clients that prefer to work out in a closed setting.
-These are the type of people that prefer that you go to their house, or they come to your house for training sessions.
-If you just got certified as a personal trainer, you will realize tons of clients are like this.
+Sometimes as a personal trainer, it can be tricky with clients that prefer to work out in a closed setting.
+These are the type of people that prefer that you go to their house or they come to your home for training sessions.
+If you just got certified as a personal trainer, you will realize many clients are like this.

 The biggest problem with some of these clients is that they do not have any workout equipment of their own.
-At this point, we are stuck with a dilemma.
-I don’t always recommend my clients use at home workout programs such as P90x, insanity, the 21 day fix or any of the other beach body programs.
+At this point, we are stuck in a dilemma.
+I don’t always recommend my clients use at home workout programs such as P90x, insanity, the 21 day fix, or any of the other beach body programs.

-But sometimes these programs can be very fitting for personal training clients like this.
-In the end, some exercise is much better than no exercise at all.
-I will be doing many reviews for you guys on some of the top beach body products.
-I’ll be doing a mini P90x review, insanity review, 21 day fix review and a Cize review.
-Obviously, following these instructors are not nearly the same as being trained by a well-certified trainer, but it’s better than nothing.
+But sometimes, these programs can be very fitting for personal training clients like this.
+In the end, some exercise is much better than none.
+I will be doing many reviews on some of the top beach body products for you guys.
+I’ll do a mini P90x review, insanity review, 21 day fix review, and a Cize review.
+Obviously, following these instructors is not nearly the same as being trained by a well-certified trainer, but it’s better than nothing.

 This can also be a way to increase how much money you make as a personal trainer by also becoming a beach body coach.

-I loss of the doing some quick comparisons between all of these beach body at-home programs.
-You will learn the differences between P90x vs insanity, P90x vs the new P90x3 as well as Piyo vs T25.
+I will make some quick comparisons between these beach body at-home programs.
+You will learn the differences between P90x vs. insanity, P90x vs. the new P90x3, and Piyo vs. T25.

 The best part of these programs is that they come with a workout calendar that your clients can follow.
-I will show you an example of the P90x workout schedule calendar and how you can use it with your clients.
+I will show you an example of the P90x workout schedule calendar and how to use it with your clients.
 Let’s jump right into it!

 21 Day Fix review.
 What is the 21 Day Fix?

 The 21 day fix is a three-week exercise and diet program to shock your body into losing fat and getting toned as quickly as possible.
-This program is brought to you by Autumn Calabrese and beach body who make other well-known programs such as insanity and P90X, PiYo, Cize, and others.
+Autumn Calabrese and beach body bring this program to you, who make other well-known programs such as insanity and P90X, PiYo, and Cize.
 This is a fantastic workout program for your female personal training clients.
 This is a good workout program if they want to get in decent shape in only three weeks.

-Overall the program consists of two separate DVDs that contain six complete workouts in total.
+Overall, the program consists of two separate DVDs with six complete workouts.
 Each workout session lasts 30 min.
-Your clients will be expected to do one 30 min. session every day for three weeks in order to really push your body to change.
+Your clients will be expected to do one 30 min.
+Session every day for three weeks to push your body to change.

-- Lower body fix: Has a strong emphasis on training your glutes, hamstrings, and quadriceps.
+- Lower body fix: Strongly emphasizes training your glutes, hamstrings, and quadriceps.

-- Total body cardio fix: This is definitely the hardest routine in my opinion because there are no slow points and when you hit every body part, your heart rate is elevated significantly.
+- Total body cardio fix: This is the most laborious routine, in my opinion, because there are no slow points, and when you hit every body part, your heart rate is elevated significantly.